November 8, 2024 | Vol. 53, Issue 21

 During the Bush administration however, immigration was an extremely hot topic for politicians, and undocumented immigrants were particularly under fire, as they have been during recent elections.
 Danbury in 2006 had a Republican mayor, unusual for a city in a heavily blue state like Connecticut.
 Mayor Mark Boughton was outspoken for his disapproval of “illegal” immigration, although his rhetoric was notably focused on the primarily non-white communities in Danbury, such as Ecuadorians.
 In April of 2005, the former mayor asked for the state to push the federal government to deputize local police to enforce immigration laws.
 In June, over 1,000 immigrants marched down Main Street to demand respect from the mayor and then a month later, the former mayor directed city officials to take action against so-called illegal volleyball businesses happening in people’s backyards.

 Michael Wishnie, an attorney and professor at Yale Law School, was not going to stand for that.
 He had just arrived at Yale a few months before the incident and really hadn’t even begun teaching yet.
-But he gathered students and community advocates to support and provide representation to the men in their immigration proceedings and a suit against the government brought by 9 of the men.
+But he gathered students and community advocates to support and represent the men in their immigration proceedings and a suit against the government brought by nine of the men.

 In a statement to Sampan declining our request for an interview, former mayor Mark Boughton reiterated that he “was not involved in the planning or execution of the enforcement action.”